KasiMuthuveerappan/KasiMuthuveerappan/README.md

 <img align="right" alt="Coding" width="300" src="https://github.com/KasiMuthuveerappan/Danny-Ma-s-SQL-challenges/assets/142071405/b44b8043-94f9-47a7-93fa-b75ada6d35d4">

+🚀 Skills & Expertise
-- Proficient in querying large datasets using SQL to generate insightful reports and perform advanced data analysis.
+- Mastering SQL to extract and analyze large datasets, turning data into actionable insights.

-- Skilled in ad hoc analysis to support dynamic business needs and decision-making.
+- Agile in Ad Hoc Analysis, providing dynamic support for business decisions.

-- Experienced in designing and developing interactive dashboards using Tableau and Excel for data visualization and reporting.
+- Designing engaging, interactive dashboards with Tableau and Excel to bring data to life.

-- Expertise in data analysis and reporting through Google Sheets and Microsoft Excel, delivering actionable insights.
+- Proficient in Google Sheets and Excel for comprehensive data analysis and reporting.

-- Advanced skills in Python and its libraries (Pandas, NumPy, etc.) for data manipulation, cleaning, and wrangling.
+- Advanced in Python (with Pandas and NumPy) for seamless data manipulation and cleaning.

-- Conduct exploratory data analysis (EDA) utilizing hypothesis testing and feature engineering, leveraging SciPy for statistical analysis.
+- Expertise in EDA, leveraging Hypothesis Testing and Feature Engineering with SciPy for deeper insights.

-- Pioneering advancements in Prompt Engineering and Generative AI, actively working with Hugging Face 🤗 and related technologies.
+- Innovating in Prompt Engineering and Generative AI, working with cutting-edge tools like Hugging Face 🤗.

-- Continuously expanding expertise in machine learning algorithms, including supervised and unsupervised models, for predictive analysis and decision support.
+- Continuously evolving with Machine Learning, mastering both Supervised and Unsupervised Models for predictive analytics.

-- Currently Learning the Machine learning algorithms(Supervised and Unsupervised).
+- Currently deepening knowledge of Machine Learning Algorithms for enhanced decision-making.

 > <p><img align="center" src="https://komarev.com/ghpvc/?username=kasimuthuveerappan&label=Profile%20views&color=red&style=plastic" alt="kasimuthuveerappan" width="150" height="25" /> </p>